EXCLUSIVE-Biden eyes new ways to bar China from scooping up U.S. data | Law-Order

 The draft order reflects an effort by the administration to respond more aggressively to national security threats allegedly posed by Chinese companies that acquire reams of U.S. personal data, after failed bids by the Trump administration to bar Americans from using popular social media platforms TikTok and Wechat.
 Former President Donald Trump tried to ban the apps in 2020 alleging data collected by them could be given to Beijing and used to track users and censor content.
 China and the apps have denied any improper use of U.S. data.

-But the courts halted implementation of the bans and U.S. President Joe Biden eventually revoked them.
-Spokespeople for the White House, the Department of Justice and the Commerce Department declined to comment.
+But the courts halted the implementation of the bans and U.S. President Joe Biden eventually revoked them.
+Spokespeople for the White House, the Department of Justice, and the Commerce Department declined to comment.
 HHS did not respond to requests for comment.

 It also tasks the Secretary of Commerce with establishing which classes of transactions are outright prohibited and which are exempt, another excerpt shows.